swoldanski/docker-localhost-to-production/README.md

 ## Preparing production server

 You need a working server with ubuntu 16.04+ with key based ssh access.
-Replace "ubuntu" and 54.246.249.150 to your server user and your server ip.
+Replace "ubuntu" and 54.246.249.150 with your server user and your server ip.

 ```
 docker-machine create -d generic --generic-ssh-user "ubuntu" --generic-ip-address 54.246.249.150 production-server